1956 Formula One season: Rounds 4 to 6

 Fangio scored his fourth pole position in a row during the French Grand Prix, with teammates Castellotti and Collins making it an all-Ferrari front row.
 Two Vanwalls separated them from their main rivals, Maserati.
 Fangio again lost the lead at the start, but the trio of red cars did run away from the rest of the field.
 Moss and Schell retired and the Ferrari team even occupied five positions at the front.
 Schell, however, took over the car from one of his teammates, set a new lap record and managed to close up to the unsighted leaders.
-The green car from Britain was faster on the straight, so the Italian squad drove side-by-side to try and block him.
+The green car from Britain was faster on the straight, so the Italian squad drove side-by-side to try to block him.
 But going into one of the hairpins, Schell managed to pass Collins and Castellotti in one move and immediately dove into Fangio's slipstream.
 The reigning champion held on, however, and Schell's valiant drive came to a halt when technical issues forced a pit stop.
 On lap 40, Fangio also pitted with a split fuel line.
 It seemed not one race was going smoothly this year.
 Collins was carefree as he scored his second win in a row, ahead of teammate Castellotti and Frenchman Jean Behra.

 The British Grand Prix saw three local drivers qualify on the front row, which the wide Silverstone circuit allowed to consist of four cars: Moss, Fangio, Hawthorn (BRM) and Collins.
 The BRM seemed the odd one out, even more so when he took the lead at the start and was closely followed by his teammate Brooks.
 Fangio got past into second place on lap six, but in an attempt to catch the leader, he spun off and fell back to fifth.
 Moss was the next to pass Brooks for second and managed to get Hawthorn on lap 16.
 Both BRMs then sadly retired, as did fellow Brit Salvadori, who was running second at one stage, and Collins.
 When Moss pitted for motor oil, Fangio closed right up, and when the Brit pitted again due to his engine losing power, there was nothing left to stop the Argentinian from winning.
 In second came Collins, who had taken over the car from one of his teammates, and in third came Behra.